ltrujello/ltrujello.github.io/docs/category_theory/Duality and Categorical Constructions/Functor Categories.md

 When we think of
 representations, we usually think of a group homomorphism $\rho: G \to \text{GL}_n(V)$ for some vector space $V$ over a field $k$.
-However, suppose we wanted to be a real smart-ass and say ``Well, can't we regard $\rho$ as actually a functor between two one-object categories whose morphisms are all isomorphism?''
+However, suppose we wanted to be a real smart-ass and say "Well, can't we regard $\rho$ as actually a functor between two one-object categories whose morphisms are all isomorphism?"
 The answer is yes!

 What this then means is that the category of representations of a group $G$